alenaifuino/cissp-notes/README.md

 * Compensating: Controls that provide an alternative measure of control

 It is not feasible to prevent everything; therefore, what you cannot prevent, you should be able to quickly detect.
 That's why preventive and detective controls should always be implemented together and should complement each other.

+When trying to map the functionality requirement to a control, think of the main reason that control would be put into place.